-Phoenix home buyers who are in the market for higher-end homes still have Jumbo mortgage options available in 2021.
+Phoenix home buyers in the market for higher-end homes still have Jumbo mortgage options available in 2024.
 Although some higher loan-to-value options have tightened over the last year, buyers can still obtain 90% and even 95% financing under certain conditions.

 A jumbo mortgage is any loan that exceeds the Conforming Loan Limits.
-The current limit in Maricopa county and the rest of Arizona is $548,250 for a single one-unit home.
+The current limit in Maricopa County and the rest of Arizona is $766,550 for a single one-unit home.
 Multi-unit properties have higher loan limits as seen in the chart below.

 Historically, jumbo lenders have asked for at least a 20% down payment or even 25% in some cases depending upon the amount borrowed.
 Minimum down payments can also vary slightly from one lender to another and can be affected by credit scores or the type of property being financed.